garrellmacarilay/personal-portfolio/README.md

 ---

+### ⚙️ Tech Stack
+This portfolio is built using a modern and efficient **technology stack** that reflects my hands-on experience with both frontend and deployment tools.
+The stack ensures a fast, responsive, and maintainable user experience.

+---

 ### 📄 Resume
 This section provides a downloadable **PDF résumé**, offering a concise summary of my **education, experience, and achievements**.
 It serves as a quick reference for potential employers or collaborators who want an overview of my professional qualifications.